MonicaMuller/linux_navigation_exercise/README.md

 <img src="https://i.imgur.com/muklrV9.png" height="100%" width="100%"/>
 </p>

-To find the name of the hidden horse, I used the `ls -a` command; the `-a` option ensures that hidden files and directories will also be listed.
-Three new results appeared: `.`, `..`, and `.Troy`. `.` refers to the current directory, `..` refers to one directory above the current directory, and `.Troy` is the hidden horse (get it?
+To reveal hidden files and directories, I used `ls -a`.
+Three additional entries appeared: `.`, `..`, and `.Troy`.
+The `.` entry represents the current directory, while `..` represents its parent directory.
+Because Linux filenames beginning with `.` are hidden by default, `.Troy` was the hidden horse (get it?
 Troy? hidden horse?).

 <br />
 <br />